 extension [A, B](m: List[A])

-override def map(f: A => B): List[B] = m map f
+override def map(f: A => B): List[B] = m.map(f)

 }

-def launch[A, M[_]: Functor](m: M[A]): Result = {
+def launch[A, M[_]: Functor](m: M[Missile]): Result = {

-val v: M[B] = m.map(myFunkyFunction)
+val v: M[B] = m.map(_.launch)

 // …